4neesh/DevBlog/src/posts/025_DAOPattern.md

 <h4>Conclusion</h4>
 <p>
 The data access object pattern is used to separate the service layer from the repository layer.
 As a result, multiple implementations of the repository layer can be used to represent different data stores and abstractions of the repository layer.<br>
-The Hibernate and Spring data Spring packages support different designs of the repository layer to provide varying abstractions of the Session and Transactions made to the data store.
-Furthermore, the DAO pattern enables the support of multiple data stores and repository layer.
+The Hibernate and Spring data packages support multiple designs of the repository layer to provide varying abstractions of the transactions made to the data store.
+Furthermore, the DAO pattern enables the support of multiple data stores and repository layers.
 </p>
 <p>
-This blog has used the DAO pattern to implement two different strategies for the repository layer that can be easily used within the same abstraction to represent interactions with different data stores and transaction semantics for the same service layer in an open-closed design.
+This blog has used the DAO pattern to support the growth of an application with multiple data stores.
+Two different strategies have been used to demonstrate how the DAO can be applied to different levels of abstractions of the repository layer.
+The specific support for database sessions and transactions can therefore be delegated to the implementations of the DAO to enable the repository layer to remain open to extension.
-You can find the source code from this blog on GitHub <a href="https://github.com/4neesh/DeveloperBlogDemos/tree/master/DAO">here</a>.
+You can find the source code from this blog on GitHub <a target="_blank" href="https://github.com/4neesh/DeveloperBlogDemos/tree/master/DAO">here</a>.
 </p>

 <br>